Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Ultrametric spaces

-\begin{enumerate} \item every $\subseteq$-monotone orbit is encompassed by an encompassing orbit, \item every ball in an $\subseteq$-antichain orbit is contained in a ball whose orbit is adjacent to an $\subseteq$-monotone orbit. \end{enumerate}
+\begin{proof} Fix $N \in \NN \cup \{\NN\}$, and a partial bp-automorphism $p$ of $\Ury^\prec_N$.
+By possibly extending it, we can assume that $p$ is complete, and the following condition holds: if, in some extension of $p$, an extension of an orbit of $p$ is captured by an orbit of $p$, then it is already captured by this orbit in $p$.
+Let $q_0$, $q_1$ be extensions of $p$.
+By possibly extending $q_0$, $q_1$, we can assume that the above condition holds for these mappings as well.

-Condition (1) is obvious, and Condition (2) follows from Lemma \ref{le:mon-or-anti}.
-Assume first that there is a unique encompassing orbit $\OO$ of $p$.
-Denote by $q'_0$, $q'_1$, $p'$ the restrictions of $q_0$, $q_1$, $p$, respectively, to balls $B$ such that, for some $B' \in \PP(B)$, the orbit of $B'$ is encompassed by $\OO$.
-Note that $q'_0$, $q'_1$, $p'$ are simple, so, by Lemma \ref{le:Simple}, there exists a simple partial automorphism $r'$ amalgamating $q'_0$, $q'_1$ over $p'$.
+We proceed by induction on the number of non-trivial orbits of $p$.
+The base case follows from Lemma \ref{le:Trivial}.
+Suppose that there is a non-trivial $\subseteq$-monotone orbit $\OO$ in $p$.
+Denote by $q'_0$, $q'_1$, $p'$ the restrictions of $q_0$, $q_1$, $p$, respectively, to balls whose orbits are captured by $\OO$.
+As $q'_0$, $q'_1$, $p'$ are simple, by Corollary \ref{co:Simple}, there a exists a simple $r'$ amalgamating $q'_0$, $q'_1$ over $p'$.
+We can assume there is a $\subseteq$-monotone orbit $\OO'$ in $r'$ such that any ball in $\zdef(q'_0)$ or $\zdef(q'_1)$ is captured by $\OO'$.